Berlin Consortium for German Studies

 Students are required to take examinations, complete papers, and fulfill all other requirements of the German courses.
 Faculty at the FU, Humboldt and other Berlin universities grade BCGS students as they do their German counterparts.
 Transcripts will be forwarded from the BCGS academic director to Penn Abroad.
 Students should keep syllabi, bibliographies, notes, corrected papers, and examinations for submission to their home school.
 Note that transcripts may take 6 months or more to be sent to Penn.

-Grades are reported to Penn on the German grading scale from the BCGS program and then converted to Penn grades according to the following grade equivalencies:
+Grades are reported to Penn on the German grading scale to Columbia University, which converts grades to an A-F grading scale.

 All Penn students are required to attend the orientation activities organized by BCGS prior to the start of each semester.